Marketing to Doctors, Part 4: Lead Generation

 Paid Social

-Linkedin is the B2B marketer’s go-to platform.
+LinkedIn is the B2B marketer’s go-to platform.
 This includes marketing to physicians.
-As of the date of this writing, you can target ~2 million healthcare professionals in North America on Linkedin.
+As of the date of this writing, you can target ~4.4 million healthcare professionals in North America on LinkedIn.
 There are numerous useful standard filters available from geography to employer size to help increase your targeting.
-Creative use of fields of study, group memberships, etc can increase targeting further.
+Creative use of fields of study, group memberships, etc., can further enhance targeting.
 Products range from InMail (where you can send in-platform “emails” to prospects) to in-feed sponsored content to standard banners.
-Business-oriented messages (Physician-as-Business Person) seem to work especially well on Linkedin.
+Business-oriented messages (Physician-as-Business-Person) seem to work especially well on LinkedIn.

-Twitter seems to be largely populated by bots these days but there are some real physicians that still lurk there.
+X seems largely populated by bots these days, but some real physicians still lurk there.
 Your best bet is to target campaigns at followers of local medical associations.
 The major medical publications typically have too many consumers.

 Per-lead costs on Twitter are low, but qualified yields are usually low.

 Facebook has been fairly useless as an advertising platform for us for several years.
-It’s not that the doctors aren’t on the platform, it’s just that they’re trolling for cat videos like everyone else.
-They’re not in the market for information on HIPAA compliant texting modules.
+It’s not that the doctors aren’t on the platform; it’s just that they’re trolling for cat videos like everyone else.
+They’re not in the market for HIPAA-compliant texting modules.
 Plus, the targeting controls aren’t well optimized for medical marketers.
 If you’ve got a fun/lighthearted message, give it a try.
 Otherwise, give it a pass.

 Facebook isn’t a good match for serious marketing messages.
 Keep it light.